 There is nowhere to stop along this route for a bite to eat or something to drink until you’re basically back at the car park, so we’d recommend over-preparing to avoid any rumbling stomachs!

-Whilst we think this Bamford Edge walk is the very best of them all, we totally appreciate that people may want something a little more challenging.
+Whilst I think this Bamford Edge walk is the very best of them all, I totally appreciate that people may want something a little more challenging.
 Below are some alternative options which may suit you better.

 The Bamford Edge and Stanage Edge Circular is a great walk that covers slightly further distance and elevation, however, includes another very popular attraction – Stannage Edge.